Scribbd/linux-nester/README.md

 Then clone this repository.
 - `git clone https://github.com/techgrounds/linux-nester.git`

-If you don't want to use PATs you could also use VSCode.
-It will bring over git credentials to the remote or allow you to authenticate with the browser on your localhost.
+If you don't want to use PATs you can also use VSCode.
+It will bring over your GitHub credentials to the remote or allow you to authenticate with the browser on your localhost.
 - In VSCode install the following plugin: [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 - Optional: When using key authentication add your key to your SSH-agent with `ssh-add` from [OpenSSH](https://winaero.com/enable-openssh-client-windows-10/).
 - Then use `CTRL`+`SHIFT`+`P` to get the command pallet.